12 Types of Wood That Are Perfect For Kitchen Countertops

 The deep emerald green tone of the travertine countertop complements the smooth natural oak countertop.

-White Kitchens with Wood Countertops
+White Kitchens with Wood For Countertops

 White cabinets pair beautifully with wood counters.
-Below you’ll find an assortment of ktichen designs to give you ideas for your space.
+Below you’ll find an assortment of designs to give you ideas for your space.

 A vintage-style kitchen which has an eclectic mix of furniture and accessories giving it lots of personality and a very “lived-in” feel.
 Kitchen cabinets have an antiqued white paint finish, giving it the appearance of weathered cabinets.